dkfkqldk54/CS-/C/C Programming A Modern Approach(KNK)/README.md

 - Identifiers

 <a href="#3">:pencil2: Chapter 3.
 Formatted Input/Output</a>
+- The printf function: introduce
+- The printf function: conversion specifications
-- The printf function
+- The printf function: escape sequences
+- The scanf function: introduce
-- The scanf function
+- The scanf function: ordinary characters in format strings

 <h2><a id="2">:pencil2: Chapter 2.
 C Fundamentals</a></h2>